- Paper submission deadline:

 Post-proceedings of selected and revised papers

-Authors of selected papers, accepted to the workshops, will be invited to submit a revised and extended version of their work to appear in a volume, published by an important international publisher.
-A selection of the best papers, accepted for the presentation at the workshops, will be invited to submit an extended version for publication on “intelligenza Artificiale”, the International Journal of the Italian Association for Artificial Intelligence, edited by IOS Press and indexed by Thomson Reuters’ “Emerging Sources Citation Index” and Scopus by Elsevier.
+Authors of selected papers, accepted to the workshop, will be invited to submit a revised and extended version of their work to appear in volume 12414 of the Springer’s Lecture Notes in Artificial Intelligence series (LNCS/LNAI).
+A selection of the best papers, accepted for the presentation at the workshop, will be invited to submit an extended version for publication on “Intelligenza Artificiale”, the International Journal of the Italian Association for Artificial Intelligence, edited by IOS Press and indexed by Thomson Reuters’ “Emerging Sources Citation Index” and Scopus by Elsevier.

 Format of the video presentations